ryanmcdermott/clean-code-javascript/README.md

 There are [tons of tools](https://standardjs.com/rules.html) to automate this.
 Use one!
 It's a waste of time and money for engineers to argue over formatting.

-For things that don't fall under the purview of automatic formatting (indentation, tabs vs. spaces, double vs. single quotes, etc.) look here for some guidance.
+For things that don't fall under the preview of automatic formatting (indentation, tabs vs. spaces, double vs. single quotes, etc.) look here for some guidance.